Danielmc09/gigflow/README.md

  - docker-compose up --build

-and wait for the containers to deploy
+and wait for the containers to deploy, You can enter localhost:80 enter the connection data to pgadmin create a new server with the information from the example postgres image.

+- server: db_postgres
+- maintenance: root
+- user: root
+- password: root

+At the time of entering you will find the database created with the migrations already carried out

 ```